XinyunChi7/franka_spacemouse/README.md

 ## Arbitrary Mounting of the Robots (Experimental Feature)

-The `arbitrary mounting` mode allows for custom, non-standard mounting of the robot via the Desk API.
+The `arbitrary mounting` mode allows for custom, non-standard mounting of the robot via the Desk API (standard mounting: table-top).
 This feature is **experimental** and intended for pilot users only.
 We are actively working toward formal certification for arbitrary mounting.
 This feature will become officially supported once this process is complete.

 ---